-For working women, the flexibility to pick up your kids, make dinner, or go to your child’s ballet recital is rapidly becoming a more accepted norm in the workplace.
+For working women, the flexibility to pick up your kids, make dinner or go to your child’s ballet recital is rapidly becoming more accepted in the workplace.
 Thanks to the possibilities of telecommuting, as well as the realization that the patriarchal workday just doesn’t work for everyone, more mothers are taking steps to be both professional and maternal.
 You don’t have to choose only one or the other.

 1. Just ask!

-2. Be honest with yourself
+2. Be honest with yourself.

-If you need to leave at 3pm to pick up your kids from soccer practice, tell your boss you need to leave at 3pm, not later.
+If you need to leave at 3 pm to pick up your kids from soccer practice, tell your boss you need to leave at 3 pm, not later.
 It’s best to be realistic with yourself and what you really need if you’re going to negotiate flexibility.
 One of the big reasons you’re negotiating for greater flexibility in the first place is to mitigate your stress.
 So be realistic!

-3. Demonstrate the pros
+3. Demonstrate the pros.

-4. Point out success cases
+4. Point out success cases.

 There are plenty of examples of companies giving their employees greater flexibility and reaping the rewards.
 Have some of these articles printed out and ready to hand off to your boss.
 It shows you’ve done your research and you’re not just asking on a whim.

-5. Do a trial run
+5. Do a trial run.

-6. Evaluate with your employer
+6. Evaluate with your employer.

 After a month of flexibility, evaluate what’s working and what’s not.
 Maybe instead of taking off work early, it would be better to have Fridays off.
 As always, be honest with yourself.
 Maintain an open dialogue with your employer.
-Point out the benefits to the company and to yourself, and be honest where you could tweak things.
+Point out the benefits to the company and to yourself, and be honest about where you could tweak things.

-7. Be confident
+7. Be confident.

 Confidence is key in all areas of life!
 You’ve already made it this far—you’re a professional woman and a mother.
 You’ve sacrificed for countless people in your life.
 Don’t be afraid to make yourself happy.
-Be confident, and ask for the flexibility you deserve.
+Be confident and ask for the flexibility you deserve.